Indicators of an abnormal semen analysis.

 There are some basic parameters which are tested in a standard semen analysis.
-These include the sperm concentration, motility (i.e., sperm mobility), morphology (i.e., sperm shape), and the volume of ejaculate.
-The key semen analysis parameter shown below strongly influences the likelihood of a pregnancy by natural means (i.e., intercourse) and by intrauterine insemination (IUI).
+These include: sperm concentration, motility (sperm mobility), morphology (sperm shape), and the volume of ejaculate.
+The key semen analysis parameter shown below strongly influences the likelihood of a pregnancy by natural means (intercourse) and by intrauterine insemination (IUI).
+All of this testing is done to ensure there is not an abnormal semen analysis, and that pregnancy can be achieved.

 TOTAL MOTILE SPERM = (EJACULATE VOLUME) x (SPERM CONCENTRATION) x (% MOTILE SPERM)**The morphology parameter is not included in this calculation because it does not have independent predictive value for a natural (spontaneous) pregnancy nor IUI.
 Sperm morphology is more valuable at the IVF stage.